montali/MLEngineerSummary/Machine Learning.md

 SelectKBest(chi2)
 ```

-**Wrapper methods** try training models using subset of features, and iteratively add/remove features.
+**Wrapper methods** try training models using subsets of features, and iteratively add/remove features.
 The difference between **filter** and **wrapper** methods is the first works on the data, measuring the relevance of attributes by their correlation with the dependent variable, while wrapper methods are algorithm-based.
 The first are way faster, but less informative.

 **Principal Component Analysis** **PCA** maps the whole dataset into a new space with fewer attributes.
 It finds an ordered set of dimensions, such that the first one captures most of the variability.
 Notice that this is not always what you want: for classification, it can backfire easily and should be avoided.